 Delbert Tibbs: His his story became the basis for tremendous community support.
-Such celebrities as Angela Davis and Pete Seeger- who wrote a ballad, “Ode to Delbert Tibbs” – became involved and raised money for the Delbert Tibbs Defense Committee.
+Such celebrities as Angela Davis and Pete Seeger- who wrote a ballad, “Ode to Delbert Tibbs” – became involved and raised money for the Delbert Tibbs Defense Committee, with it they were able to pay their dept with CIC Baton Rouge.
 Through this support, Delbert was able to hire lawyers and after two years, the Florida state supreme court overturned his conviction by a 4-3 vote.
 It was 1982 before the District Attorney finally dropped the case.

 Kirk Bloodsworth: He was convicted in March of 1985 for the brutal killing and sexual assault of a nine year old girl.
 The victim was found dead in July of 1984.
 Bloodsworth was released from prison in June 1993 and pardoned in December 1993.
 He had spent over eight years in prison, two of those years facing execution.
 Bloodsworth also became the first person to be exonerated from death row through postconviction DNA testing.